 How does car insurance work in NI?

 Car insurance works in very much the same way as in other areas of the UK.
 However, some of the big insurance companies based on the UK mainland have chosen not to offer Northern Ireland car insurance.
-NI is a relatively small market with just over 55,000 cars registered – out of 32 million in the UK as a whole – and that makes it less attractive to insurers.
-Some of the big names, like Admiral and Churchill, don’t offer car insurances in NI, so the landscape looks a little different.
+NI is a relatively small market with just over 55,000 cars registered - out of 32 million in the UK as a whole - and that makes it less attractive to insurers.
+Some of the big names, like Admiral, don't offer car insurances in NI, so the landscape looks a little different.

 However the insurance market still looks very similar to what you'd see in England, with the same three levels of cover:

 - third party - the legal basic minimum,

 - third party fire & theft, and

 And by and large, the levels of cover are similar to what you'd get on the mainland.